-These narrow scope amendments to MFRS 9 clarify the classification and measurement requirements, including:
+These narrow scope amendments to MFRS 9 clarify the requirements, including:

-- clarify how the contractual cash flows on financial assets with environmental, social and corporate governance and similar features should be assessed, specifically the assessment of interest focuses on what an entity is being compensated for, rather than how much compensation it receives.
+- clarify the classification of financial assets, particularly those with environmental, social and corporate governance and similar features.
+The Amendments clarify how the contractual cash flows on such financial assets should be assessed, specifically the assessment of interest focuses on what an entity is being compensated for, rather than how much compensation it receives.
 Nonetheless, the amount of compensation the entity receives may indicate that it is being compensated for something other than basic lending risks and costs. - clarify the date on which a financial asset or a financial liability settled via electronic payment systems is derecognised.
 The Amendments permit an entity to derecognise a financial liability before it delivers cash on the settlement date if specified criteria are met.

-Amendments to MFRS 7 introduces new disclosure requirements relating to investments in equity instruments designated at fair value through other comprehensive income and financial instruments with contingent features that do not relate directly to basic lending risks and costs.
+Amendments to MFRS 7 introduces new disclosure requirements relating to:

-(c) The financial effects of the adoption of the applicable amendments to MFRSs that have been issued but are yet to be effective are currently still being assessed by the Group and the Company.
+- investments in equity instruments designated at fair value through other comprehensive income and financial instruments with contingent features that do not relate directly to basic lending risks and costs. - (c) The financial effects of the adoption of the new MFRS and amendments to MFRSs that have been issued but are yet to be effective are currently still being assessed by the Group and the Company.